khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 1. There's no really good way to pass arguments to the `.R` scripts.
 1. Values technically can be returned from sourced scripts, but it's ugly (`source("foo.R")$value`).

-I often find myself wishing I could have my _own_ library of scripts and helpers specific to a project.
+I often find myself wishing I could have my _own_ R package of helpers specific to a project.
 For example if I'm developing a Shiny application named `myapp`, I'd like a separate `myapp.dev` package where I can keep all my developement scripts and helpers.
 That way, when I'm developing the app, instead of running:

 ```r
 source("dev/run_dev_config1.R")